kauschked/Hacktoberfest-2023/presentation/presentation.rst

 --------------------

 * 📍 You are here
-* 🎤 Challange Explanations
+* 🎤 Challenge Explanations
 * 🎤 GitHub Worklow Demo
-* 🍴 Buffet starting around 7:45 PM (Also vegitarian)
+* 🍴 Buffet starting around 7:45 PM (Also vegetarian)
 * 🐱‍💻 Challenge time
 * 🚪 Official end is 11 PM